kdandawate1991/meowandpaw/README.md

 NOTE TO REVIEWER:
+- I have used playwright framework with pytest for UI tests, and just pytest framework for API tests.
 - All tests written are functional
 - deally I would also write tests for data correctness against actual datastore
 - If not already covered in unit tests by developers, I would also write schema validations for each API